RubixML/ML/README.md

 ```

 ### Extra Tree Regressor
 An Extremely Randomized Regression Tree.
 Extra Trees differ from standard Regression Trees in that they choose a random split drawn from max features.
 When max features is set to 1 this amounts to building a totally random tree.
-Extra Tree can be used in an Ensemble, such as [Bootstrap Aggregator](#bootstrap-aggregator), or by itself, however, it is generally considered a weak learner by itself.
+Extra Tree can be used in an Ensemble, such as [Gradient Boost](#gradient-boost) or [Bootstrap Aggregator](#bootstrap-aggregator), or by itself, however, it is generally considered a weak learner by itself.

 ##### Supervised | Persistable | Nonlinear